We’ve updated this post! Click here to read our latest post on push and pull marketing on our blog.

-Push marketing is defined as a promotional strategy in which a business attempts to get their message in front of their potential customers without them having a desire or interest to buy the product or learn more about it.
-Push marketing requires a lot of reach and can be considered to be ‘interruptive’.
-Just think of radio and TV advertising and how they interrupt your favorite Katy Perry song, or the latest Fox Life TV show.
-Unless you’re passionate about advertising, then you probably don’t find these ads to be entertaining or informational.
+Push marketing is defined as a promotional strategy in which a business attempts to get their message in front of their potential customers.
+Usually, they do not have a desire or interest to buy the product or learn more about it This strategy requires a lot of reach and can be considered to be ‘interruptive.’

-Of course, there are many different marketing channels defined as push marketing, and not all are as interruptive as others.
-For instance coupon sites, such as Groupon, are great examples of push marketing performed with finesse to minimize the interrupting element.
+There are many different push marketing channels that are not as interruptive as others.
+For instance, coupon sites, such as Groupon, are great examples of push marketing performed that don’t disturb.

-I’m not saying that push marketing should be immediately considered as negative, since it can be very efficient if executed properly.
-For the majority of businesses with an average marketing budget, it’s simply not the most cost-efficient distribution of ad spend.
+That said, traditional push marketing can be very efficient when executed properly.
+For the majority of businesses with an average marketing budget, it simply will not be the most cost-efficient distribution of ad spend.

 Push Marketing Excels in Raising Awareness for Lesser-Known Products